Focke-Wulf Fw 200 Condor: Operational history

 Some Condors also crashed in Portugal.
 Their crews were allowed to return to Germany while the British authorities were allowed to inspect the aircraft and accompanying documentation.
 Some crew members died in these crashes and were buried in the civilian cemetery of Moura in Alentejo Province, Portugal.
-The aircraft that crashed in Spain and Portugal had been based in Bordeaux-Merignac, France since 1940.
+The aircraft that crashed in Spain and Portugal had been based at Bordeaux-Merignac, France since 1940.
 Before then, the operational base of the Fw 200 squadrons had been in Denmark.

 Hitler's personal transport

 At the suggestion of his personal pilot Hans Baur, Adolf Hitler specified a modified and unarmed prototype Condor, the Fw 200 V3, as his personal transport, as a replacement for his Junkers Ju 52.
-Originally configured as a 26-passenger Lufthansa transport (Works No. 3099), it was reconfigured as a plush two-cabin airliner.
+Originally configured as a 26-passenger Luft Hansa transport (Works No. 3099), it was reconfigured as a plush two-cabin airliner.
 Hitler's armchair-style seat in the cabin was equipped with a wooden table, seat-back armour plating, and a parachute in the seat cushion, with an escape hatch in the floor.
 In line with Hitler's aircraft preferences, it carried the markings "D-2600" and was named "Immelmann III" in honour of World War I flying ace Max Immelmann.
 As the war progressed it changed designation to "WL+2600" and finally "26+00"; it was destroyed at Berlin Tempelhof Airport in an Allied bombing raid on 18 July 1944.
-FW 200s of various types were configured as VIP transports, for the use of Hitler and his staff, and also other aircraft assigned to Heinrich Himmler, Albert Speer, Hermann Göring, and Karl Dönitz.
+FW 200s of various types were configured as VIP transports, for the use of Hitler and his staff, other aircraft being assigned to Heinrich Himmler, Albert Speer, Hermann Göring, and Karl Dönitz.

 Allied tactics used against the Condor

-RAF pilot Captain Eric Melrose "Winkle" Brown's plane was attacked and seriously damaged by a Condor in 1940, and he narrowly survived.
+Royal Naval Fleet Air Arm pilot Captain Eric Brown's aircraft was seriously damaged by defensive fire during an attack he made on a Condor in 1940, and he narrowly survived.
 After this, he studied the design of the Condor seriously for some time.
-He managed to work out that the forward firing machine gun positions, could swivel, but could only fire in a certain arc otherwise they would hit the fuselage of their own plane.
-Brown worked out where the arc was, and realised this was a blind spot, if you attacked the front of the plane.
-He used this to successfully destroy a Condor, then informed his fellow RAF squadron pilots who used the tactic to destroy even more of them.
+He managed to work out that the forward firing machine gun positions could swivel, but could only fire in a certain arc otherwise they would hit the fuselage of their aircraft.
+Brown worked out where the arc was, and realised this was a blind spot, if one attacked the front of the plane.
+He used this to destroy a Condor, then informed his fellow squadron pilots who used the tactic to destroy others.

 Variants

-There were three variants of the aircraft: the Fw 200A, B, and C. The Model A was a purely civilian variant used by Deutsche Lufthansa, DDL in Denmark, and Syndicato Condor in Brazil.
+There were three variants of the aircraft: the Fw 200A, B, and C. The Model A was a purely civilian variant used by Deutsche Luft Hansa, DDL in Denmark, and Syndicato Condor in Brazil.
 The Fw 200B and Fw 200C models were used as long-range bombers, reconnaissance, troop and transport aircraft.